 Parents of children may apply for fee waiver by picking up and completing an application from the principal's office of the school in which their child attends.
+Technology fees for damages are subject to approval by administration.
 Those children of parents qualifying for the National School Lunch Program may be exempt from fees charged for supplemental instructional materials and supplies, excluding textbooks, field trips, or any other fees designated by the local school board as fees related to a valid curriculum educational objective, including transportation.